 Data Privacy Charter

-At Opensignal, we collect and analyze billions of mobile network experience measurements and use this data to publish independent reports and insights on the real-world mobile network experience of everyday users worldwide.
+At Opensignal, we use mobile network experience measurements to publish independent reports and insights on the real-world mobile network experience of everyday users worldwide.

 We believe it is incumbent upon us to be responsible and transparent about how we collect, use, share and protect data, and we will always treat the privacy of mobile subscribers as a fundamental right.